 Cost for lab and lecture: $300

 - Two lecture sessions and two lab sessions each day, with additional groupwork time

 - Lunch, T-shirt, printed materials, and lab supplies provided

 Includes everything listed above plus:

 - Students supply bedding (sheets, pillow, blankets) and toiletries

 If you have questions or require financial assistance to attend, please contact Dr. John Werner, Assistant Professor of Biology, at 414.443.8734 or by email.

-“Attending the 2014 iGEM Synthetic Biology camp opened my eyes to the possibility of scientific research as a career.
+“Attending the Bioengineering Summer Camp opened my eyes to the possibility of scientific research as a career.
 Now, as a biology major at WLC, I have come to realize that scientific research is my passion, and this summer camp played a vital role in that realization.
 During the camp, I felt welcomed and surrounded by strong Christian scientific leaders who have become personal role models.
 I was encouraged to ask questions, and given the opportunity to have conversations with current college faculty.
 Over the course of the week I gained excellent experience in operating college-level laboratory equipment, reading scientific articles, presenting on current research, and the rigors of a college-level classroom.” - Amelia